ark-konopacki/web-test/README.md

 ## Installation and running

-Prerequisits are Maven 3.x and JDK 1.8 or higher ready to use.
+Prerequisites are Maven 3.x and JDK 1.8 or higher ready to use.

 Be sure you have Internet connection :)